stblake/photic/README.md

 DISCLAIMER!
 This should be obvious, but these data from _photic_ should not be used for navigation or for any other purpose relating to safety at sea or where commercial losses could occur.

+Each of these studies used multiple LANDSAT 8 images.

 ### Western Australia - Exmouth to Whim Creek

 ### Western Australia - Exmouth Gulf